 How to use Pew Research Center’s American News Pathways data tool

-Pew Research Center’s yearlong American News Pathways project examines how Americans’ news habits and attitudes relate to what they hear, perceive and know about the 2020 U.S. presidential election and COVID-19.
+Pew Research Center’s yearlong American News Pathways project examines how Americans’ news habits and attitudes relate to what they hear, perceive and know about the 2020 U.S. presidential election, the COVID-19 pandemic and ongoing protests against racial inequality following the killing of George Floyd.

-A bar chart will then appear on the right.
+A bar chart will then appear.
 The full question wording, survey dates and other details about the question are displayed below the chart.
-For example, selecting the question “Trust in info from social media” displays the response options for that question, the share of respondents who chose each option, the full question wording, survey dates and other details.
+For example, selecting the question “Trust info from social media” displays the response options for that question, the share of respondents who chose each option, the full question wording, survey dates and other details.

 The same data can also be viewed in a table of numbers.
 Under “Display as” at far right, click the “Bars” and “Table” buttons to toggle between views.